Program Overview

 Job opportunities for mathematicians and statisticians are growing exponentially.
 Data collection in the digital age requires context and interpretation.
 If you’re ready for the challenge, West Chester University is here for you!

-Elective courses prepare our students for positions in actuarial science, computer science, operations research, biomathematics, cryptography, education at the high school or community college level, research, economics, environmental mathematics, geophysical mathematics, air traffic control operations, photogrammetry, and many more.
+Elective courses prepare our graduates for positions in actuarial science, computer science, operations research, biomathematics, cryptography, education at the high school or community college level, research, economics, environmental mathematics, geophysical mathematics, air traffic control operations, photogrammetry, and many more.
+Upon completion of the Mathematics M.S., graduates are also well prepared to pursue a doctoral program in mathematics.

 Each student completes a capstone experience in the form of either a thesis or an e-portfolio.
-A thesis is recommended for students who would like to pursue a doctoral degree in mathematics or a related field, or be employed as a research mathematician.
+A thesis is recommended for students who would like to pursue a doctoral degree in mathematics or a related field or interested in a career as a research mathematician.

 Mathematics (Theoretical)